-Unlike many other states, Arizona does not have an expungement law on the books.
-That means that once you are convicted of a crime, that crime will stay on your record forever.
-Fortunately, that’s not the end.
-Arizona law provides for those convicted of certain crimes to apply to have their conviction set aside.
+Although Arizona has a limited expungement law on the books, if it does not apply to you then once you are convicted of a crime it will stay on your record forever.
+Fortunately, that’s not the end because Arizona law also allows those convicted of certain crimes to apply to have their convictions set aside.

 A set aside does not mean that the government can’t use the offense as a prior conviction to enhance sentencing in the future.
 It does not mean that it cannot be used against you in trial if it otherwise could be.
-It does not mean that it cannot be alleged as an element of an offense, e.g. prohibited possessor without gun rights restored.
+A set aside conviction can be alleged as an element of an offense, like a prohibited possessor with no gun rights restored.
 A set aside does not redact or remove any part of your criminal history.

 If you fulfilled all of the conditions of your probation or sentence and been discharged by the court then you may apply to have your sentence set aside, so long as the conviction is not:

 If you are eligible then you should absolutely apply for a set aside.
 A set aside helps you control the appearance of your criminal record and allows you to truthfully explain that your case was dismissed.
 If you are considering a set aside for your conviction, then call the Phoenix criminal defense attorneys at AZ Defenders today at 480-456-6400 for a free consultation.